moontai0724/gather-town-capture-script/README.md

 # Gather Town Capture Tool

-A script to capture current screen without UI on gather.town by pressing "P" key
+A script to capture screen without UI on gather.town in just a press.

 ## Getting Started